Review digest

 Our take

-The reviewers agree on the catch: IPL only pays off if you actually stick with it, and whether it beats a clinic course depends entirely on your device price versus what laser costs where you live.
+The reviewers agree on the catch: IPL pays off only if you stick with it, and whether it beats a clinic course depends on your device price versus what laser costs where you live.
 That is a cost question.
-Put in a device price and a real clinic quote, and the calculator shows the multi-year difference and exactly where at-home IPL comes out ahead.
+Put in a device price and a real clinic quote, and the calculator shows the multi-year difference and where at-home IPL comes out ahead.

 We may earn a commission from these links, at no cost to you.
 Prices vary by retailer.